Amrendra2004/blockchain-basic/ERC-20/readme.md

-# Here are some step to deploy ERC-20 or create your own token.
+# Here are some step to deploy ERC-20 or creating a Token.

 ## MetaMask
 1. Create your MetaMask wallet (get the wallet address).